gougoudata/vtools/README.md

 - You'll usually want to be lazy and just summarize the energies.
 This is how you do it:
 <pre><code>CL-USER> (vtools:summarize-energies *vasp-root-dir* "dir-regex")</code></pre>

+#### Submitting jobs
+If you want to use Emacs for submitting jobs, you can paste the `submit-jobs` function in your `*scratch*` buffer, evaluate it, then call it.
+Note that you will lose control of Emacs until all of the jobs are finished.
+Yes, I too wish Emacs had threads.
+It's fairly self-documented -- if you Emacs, you'll be able to figure it out.

 ### Todo
 - add documentation
 - make perspicuous and extensible API